 • Cinquefoil: Treats anemia, and inflammation in the mouth and throat

-• Gentian Root: Addresses liver/gall disorders, regulates the disturbed secretion of the gastric juices, in case of nausea and digestive issues
+• Gentian Root: This “King of Bitter Herbs” addresses liver/gall disorders, regulates the disturbed secretion of the gastric juices, in case of nausea and digestive issues

 • Ginger or Galanga: Treats nausea, motion sickness, and immune strengthening